tbklang/documentation/docs/implementation/35-typechecking.md

 ### Instructions

+The process of code generation involves the production (creation) of instructions and consumption of them (consuming them and embedding them in other instructions).
+There are several types of instructions but the main important base ones are listed below.

 #### The base `Instruction`

 Every type of instruction that is produced during the code generation phase is a kind-of `Instruction`, it is the base class for all instructions and contains some common methods used by all of them: